 If we imagine a world where money consists only of gold coins, we can see that all commodities can be measured in terms of their value by the amount of gold coins they exchange for.
 The more gold coins a commodity sells for the higher its price.
 We can also say the higher its value.
 Exchange value is then amounts of gold, measured in coins of certain weights.
 As Marx explained, these prices that take the form of weights of gold, are the expression of abstract ‘socially necessary’ labour time.
 That is, behind exchange value lies labour values.
 The market is nothing more than the allocation of a finite amount of labour time.
 The reason weights of gold have traditionally taken on the role of measuring the (exchange) value of commodities is because it takes a finite amount of labour time to produce a given weight of gold.
-Indeed, it takes a great deal of labour time to produce relatively small weights, therefore in production, wherever possible, it is preferable to use cheaper (less labour time) alternatives.
-This is why, even today & despite speculation, gold has acted as a good measure of labour time; of value.
+Indeed, it takes a great deal of labour time to produce relatively small weights.
+This is why, even today & despite speculation, gold has acted as a good measure of labour time…of value.

 In a capitalist economy that consists of just gold coins it is hard for production to get ahead of the market; where we see the ‘market’ as the aggregate amount of money that can be used to purchase commodities.
 What we can see clearly though is that there is one commodity that is different to all the others.
 The production of this money commodity can have implications for commodity production & so capitalism, in general.